giftwizard/rise-integration-examples/use-cases/native-gift-cards-sync/README.md

 ## Prerequisites
 Before you begin, ensure you have a Rise.ai account and an API key.
 If you haven't already, please follow our [Getting Started with Rise.ai guide](../../getting-started-with-rise/README.md) to set up your account and obtain your credentials.

+**Webhook Configuration:** You must configure webhooks in your Rise.ai dashboard with the help of the rise team to receive events.
+See the [Rise.ai Webhooks Guide](https://dev.rise.ai/use-cases/webhooks-guide) for detailed setup instructions.

 ## Installation & running

 ### Requirements